-Cut of meat is your choice, tenderloin or rib eye?
-I like mine as we serve it sliced to share covered with a caramelised onion and mushroom sauce.
+Which cut of meat do you prefer, tenderloin or rib eye?
+I like mine to be rib-eye as we serve it sliced to share, covered with a caramelised onion and mushroom sauce.

-It is best to prepare one thing at a time in the same skillet, keep them warm in a low oven while the steak is being cooked to perfection.
+It is best to prepare one thing at a time in the same skillet, keeping them warm in a low oven while the steak is being cooked to perfection.

 This portion will serve 2 generously.

-Sear the steak on a screaming hot skillet, griddle, or bbq.
+Sear the steak on a screaming hot skillet, griddle, or BBQ.
 5 minutes first.
-Do not move it around, this allows for a crust to form.
-Turn and cook for another 4 minutes.
+Do not move it around; this allows for a crust to form.
+Cook for another 4 minutes on the other side.

 1 large onion, sliced

-In a skillet heat a tsp of oil and butter, add the onions and allow it to soften.
+In a skillet, heat a tsp of oil and butter, add the onions, and allow them to soften.
 Add a pinch of salt and sugar to help it cook to a beautiful golden brown.

-Slice 350 gm mushroom.
-In a hot skillet add a tbsp of olive oil and a nob of butter, add the mushrooms.
+350 g/ 3/4 lb of mushrooms, sliced.
+In a hot skillet, add a tbsp of olive oil and a nob of butter.
+Add the mushrooms.
 Sprinkle with salt and add a woody herb like thyme, oregano or rosemary.

-Add the caramlised onions and make it into the 'sauce' to top over the steak.
+Add the caramelised onions and make it into the'sauce' to go over the steak.

 Fresh is best.
 Roast 2 corn on the cobs on an open flame or grill.
-Alternately you can boil them.
+Alternately, you can boil them.
 Strip them down to the kernels.
-In a pan with a touch of butter, sprinkle of salt, 1/4 tsp Ancho chillie powder, zest of lime and a squeeze of lime toss the corn.
+In a pan with a touch of butter, a sprinkle of salt, 1/4 tsp Ancho chilli powder, zest of lime, and a squeeze of lime, toss the corn.

-Wash and slice 2 small potatoes. slice them round or in wedges.
-In a hot skillet add a touch of oil and place each slice of potatoes at the bottom of the large skillet.
+Wash and slice 2 small potatoes, sliced round or in wedges.
+In a hot skillet, add a touch of oil and place each slice of potato at the bottom of the large skillet.
 Allow it to caramelise.
 Sprinkle them with salt.
-Turn each piece, add whole milk just enough to barely cover the potatoes and allow it to boil, cover and lower the heat, steam cook for 10 minutes.
+Turn each piece, add whole milk just enough to barely cover the potatoes and allow them to boil, cover and lower the heat, and steam cook for 10 minutes.
 The milk will turn creamy.
-Remove and keep aside.
+Take out and set aside.

-In the skillet add a dash of olive oil, a grated clove of garlic- I prefer a roasted garlic preserved in olive oil.
+In the skillet, add a dash of olive oil and a grated clove of garlic—I prefer a roasted clove of garlic preserved in olive oil.

 Add the spinach, sprinkle it with salt and nutmeg, cover the lid and allow it to cook for 5 minutes.
-Open the lid, let all the liquid evaporate and add a glug of cream.
-Toss and remove to a bowl.
+Open the lid, let all the liquid evaporate, and add a glug of cream.
+Toss and transfer to a bowl.

-Prepare a butter with ancho chilli, lime zest and lime juice.
+Prepare the butter with ancho chilli, lime zest, and lime juice.

 Photo courtesy Niloufer Mavalvala